- Software Issues

 If partition corruption is the issue, you would be able to format the drive to make the drive useable again, but remember, formatting the drive will erase all the data on the drive.
 Do not format the drive if important data is present, get data recovery completed first.

 A drive can be completely erased with no partition information at all, making it impossible to mount on the computer until it has been formatted.
 If you have a brand new drive that you purchased, sometimes they come erased and you have to format them in order to use the drive.
 I keep repeating it because it is very important, do not format a drive with important data on it.
-Formatting the drive will erase all the data present on the drive
+Formatting the drive will erase all the data present on the drive.

 Operating system issue

-Repairing software issues on hard drive
+Repairing software issues on the hard drive

 If you have important data on the hard drive that is not working, the first step is to complete data recovery on the drive.
 Once the data is recovered and safe, then you may want to try to repair the software issues on the drive you have.
 There are tons of tools available to repair software-based issues with hard drives.
 Most operating systems have a built-in repair utility that does a decent job of repairing issues.

 As mentioned above, it is important to not try to repair software issues on drives if there is important data on the drive.
-Your first step should be creating a clone of your drive.
+Your first step should be creating a clone or image of your drive.
 Once that clone is complete you should complete the data recovery steps and get all your important data safe before running any repair utilities, but just be sure to have a clone at the very least.

-Hardware-based reasons for hard drives not mounting
+Hardware-based reasons for no hard drive pop up

 Hard drives have their own (fairly complex) firmware.
 The firmware tells the drive how to work, so if it becomes corrupted, the drive will not be able to operate correctly.
 A lot of hard drive firmware is stored on the platters, so bad blocks could develop in the firmware section of the drive as well.